mrjones2014/legendary.nvim/README.md

 <sup>Currently requires Neovim nightly for `vim.keymap.set` API</sup>

-A map legend for your keymaps.
+A legend for your keymaps and commands 🗺️

 ![demo](./demo.gif)